EpiData-dk/analysis/help/commands.md

   Use the polynomial regression model; there can be only a single `independent variable`. `degree` is an integer > 0.

+- `!summary` or `sum`

+  Only with `logit`, some information about the model is saved in a specialized dataset within the project `_lrSummary`.
+The information is listed unless `!q` is specified.
+The most important information saved includes the model and the model deviance.
+The null model is included as the first record.

+  While the dataset `_lrSummary` can be examined, its main purpose is to provide the summary table in the output.
+This dataset is saved with the project, but only if you use the `save` command.

 Estimates are saved as result variables.
 Use the command `list results` for details

 See [Common options](#commonoptions) for other options, for labels and formats